sherzberg/wercker-step-slack-notify/readme.md

 * `channel` - The channel name of the Slack Channel (without the #).
 * `subdomain` - The slack subdomain.

+You can create a slack token by going to the account page on your slack domain:
+`<your-subdomain>.slack.com/services` and click 'add New Integration' and select 'incoming webhooks'.
+Copy your token (as can be found in the example curl command) and don't forget to click 'Add Integration'.

+This token can be used directly in the wercker.yml (not recommended) or better: as an environment variable.
+You can add environment variables to wercker, by going to the settings tab of your application.
+In the `pipeline` section you can add environment variables.
+You can use those environment variables in the wercker.yml just as you would normally in a shell script (with a dollar sign in front of it).

 Example
 --------